 The Erie Canalway Trail runs 365 miles, from Buffalo in the west to Albany in the east, linking other cities of Rochester, Syracuse, Rome, Utica, and Schenectady.
-As of August 2011, about 75% of the trail is complete with a few remaining gaps.
+Most of the trail is complete with a few remaining gaps.
 The trail is mostly level, although portions through the Mohawk River Valley are a little bit steeper.

 Most of the Erie Canalway Trail is surfaced in crushed limestone dust, which can be smooth and make for easy riding when dry, more difficult riding when wet or freshly laid.
 For this reason, if you're biking the trail, wider tires are recommended.
 Other parts of the trail are natural surface, which means tree roots and ruts can sometimes make for difficult biking or hinder wheelchairs.
 Even fewer sections have asphalt surfaces, and there are long sections in some parts of the trail that are on-road.